tea2code/pyfluidsynth3/README.md

 If you try to access FluidSynth raw method you must encode every string parameter because of Python 3's navtive unicode support (which is by the way great).
 I added a utility method *fluidstring()* which does this.

-## TODO
+## Known Issues

-- Implement missing FluidSynth methods.
+- Not all FluidSynth methods are implemented.
+- The example sequencer.py seems not to work.